Is a home appraisal required for a mortgage loan in California? This is a common…

 To avoid this, you can work with an experienced listing agent and set a realistic timeline for selling your current home.
 It also helps to price the property competitively based on recent, comparable sales in the area.
 This will help expedite the sale.

-Have questions about the bridge loan process in California?
-Want to explore your financing options?
+Want to explore your options?
 We’re here to help!
-Please contact our knowledgeable staff with any questions you have, or to apply for a loan.
+Please contact our knowledgeable staff if you need assistance with a bridge loan in the state of California.